Globus Online Data Transfer

 NOAA RDHPCS considers your laptop/workstation a Globus Untrusted Endpoint.

-Some benefits of using Globus Connect Personal with UDTNs:
+Benefits of using Globus Connect Personal with UDTNs:

 • Data can be transferred directly between your computer and an Untrusted Endpoint.